 Taking care of you.

 As a busy woman, sometimes taking care of myself can be hard to do.
 But self-care is an essential part of a healthy family.
-Unfortunately I’ve learned this the hard way.
+Unfortunately, I’ve learned this the hard way.
 When my health is running low, I suffer and my family is worse off for it.

 Lack of sleep, the strain of

 running around like a chicken with your head cut off life, workouts, summer outdoorsy stuff, even sickness… All these things can cause strain on our bodies and deplete them of their mineral resources.
-It’s important for us to replenish so that we can keep our healthy and take care of ourselves and our families.
+It’s important for us to replenish so that we can keep our health and take care of ourselves and our families.

 This easy, DIY electrolyte drink is a wonderful way to replenish your body’s electrolytes and re-hydrate your system!
 It’s full of natural, healthy ingredients, and takes next to no time to whip up.
 I enjoy drinking it as a “special drink” (as my kiddos call it), but I’ve found it extremely useful to have on hand after sweating out a fever.
 I’ve also made a version of it after the births of my last three children to help give my body a boost after labor and delivery!